KyleAMcKee/Lemin/README.md

 # 42 Project: Lem_in

 The purpose of this project is to find the shortest path on a graph to move 'ants' from start to end.
+Ants could only move one room per turn, and no more than one ant could occupy a single node at one time.

 A text file is given as input, which specifies the number of ants, the rooms, and the links.
 It would look something like this: